jbloomlab/MeV_SSPE_Dynamics/workflow/notebooks/README.md

 # Analysis Notebooks

-This subdirectory contains the `python` and `R` notebooks that analyze the sequencing data and variant calls from the pipeline.
-Below is a description of the analysis performed in each notebook.
+This subdirectory contains the `python` and `R` notebooks that perform the bulk of the analysis for this project.
+Below is a description of what each notebook contains.

-The notebooks are numbered based on their order in the analysis.
-While the order is important for some notebooks (e.g. an output is used in a downstream notebook), in others it is arbitrary.
+I numbered the notebooks based on their order in the analysis.
+Although order is important for some notebooks (e.g. an output is used in a downstream notebook), in others it is arbitrary.

 ## Overview

-1. `quality-control.Rmd`
+1. `01-process-variant-calls.Rmd`

-> In this notebook, I assess the quailty of variant calls by comparing and combining the variants called by different tools (`lofreq` and `varscan`).
-I also make **extended data figure 3** of the paper where I plot the location of mutations in each genome highlighting regions with low coverage.
+> In this notebook, I assess the quailty of variant calls by comparing and combining the variants identified by two different variant calling tools (`lofreq` and `varscan`).

-2. `identify-backgrounds.Rmd`
+2. `02-determine-main-genotypes.Rmd`

-> In this notebook, I make a first pass at identifying variants that are on the same viral haplotype by clustering mutations by their correlation in frequency across _every tissue sample_.
-Here, I identify `Genome 1` and `Genome 2`.
-I also identify the `Genome 1` sub-haplotype that's present in every sample but the Frontal Cortex 2 specimen.
+> In this notebook, I identify the main viral genotypes by clustering mutations that were identified in **every single tissue sample** at a detectable frequency (>= 2%).
+This approach identified 3 viral haplotypes/genotypes that were present in every sample; `Genome 1`, `Genome 2`, and a `Genome 1` subhaplotype that's dominant in all samples but the frontal cortex 2 sample.

-3. `cluster-subclonal-mutations.Rmd`
+3. `03-phase-subclonal-mutations.Rmd`

 > In this notebook, I take the analysis in the previous notebook farther to see if we can cluster mutations by frequency even if they aren't found in every tissue sample.
 I use this analysis to identify subclonal haplotypes that are on the background of either `Genome-1` or `Genome-2`.
 I also assign mutations that are missing from the original `Genome-1` or `Genome-2` assignment due to low depth in one or more tissue.
 Finally, I made `figure 2`, `figure 4a`, and `figure 4b`.

-4. `genotype-subclonal-snps.Rmd`
+4. `04-assign-haplotype-backgrounds.Rmd`

 > In this notebook, I use bridging reads and a probabalistic approach written by Alison Feder to assign SNPs to either `Genome 1` or `Genome 2`.
 This can be used to determine the most likely background for the sub-haplotypes identified in the previous notebook. _TODO: we need to refine the bridging reads approach_